ingenarel/omp.yazi/README.md

 ### this is my own custom config for omp.yazi

-if using windows, you need to change the path in the init.lua file. it's in line 30.
+if using windows, switch to the windows branch using `git switch windows`

 ### original readme starts below